aqmeraamir/Unity-Solar-System/README.md

 ## Credits
 This project was created by Muhammad Aqmer Aamir as part of the "Game Design and Development" course on Coursera.
+**a large portion of the scripts and assets are provided by the course and are not mine.